fiznool/mobile-backbone-boilerplate/readme.md

 #### Creating style modules ####

-For each module, its best to create a separate SCSS file in `app/styles`.
+For each module, its best to create a separate SCSS partial in `app/styles`.
 This file will contain all CSS needed for that module.
+Then, import all modules in the single `index.scss` file.
+This will allow Compass to compile the styles down to a single `index.css` file.

 The SCSS module will likely use Compass imports.
 It's usually best to place these imports into the `_base.scss` partial, rather than the module itself, and then just `@import 'base'` in your module.
 This keeps all common imports / functionality in one place.

 For example, you want to include rounded corners for your module `foo`:

-- Create `app/styles/foo.scss`
+- Create `app/styles/_foo.scss`
 - Add `@import 'compass/css3'` to `app/styles/_base.scss`
-- Add `@import 'base'` to `app/styles/foo.scss`
+- Add `@import 'base'` to `app/styles/_foo.scss`
+- Add `@import 'foo'` to `app/styles/index.scss`

-As `_base.scss` is a partial, the CSS3 module will be imported into `foo.scss`, so that the `@include border-radius` mixin can be used.
+As `_base.scss` is a partial, the CSS3 module will be imported into `_foo.scss`, so that the `@include border-radius` mixin can be used.

 #### Compiling ####